 Greek Studies are Ancient and Modern, European and Balkan, Mediterranean and Oriental, Western and ecumenical.
 They reflect the polymorphous adventures of the Greek people through history and express the Greek experience in all its forms through literature, art, cinema, education and culture.
-They are also polyphonic since they include diverse voices and mentalities.
+Polyphonic, too, since they include diverse voices and mentalities.

-We study as much Greek culture as possible: from late antiquity with the language of the New Testament, through to Byzantium, the Ottoman period and onto the modern Greek state, whether in Greece proper, Cyprus, the Greek communities abroad or in the diverse cultures of the Greek Diaspora in Australia.
+We study across the breadth of Greek culture: from late antiquity with the language of the New Testament, through to Byzantium, the Ottoman period and onto the modern Greek state, whether in Greece proper, Cyprus, the Greek communities abroad or in the diverse cultures of the Greek Diaspora in Australia.